kumahq/kuma/UPGRADE.md

 In this release, KDS Delta is used by default and the CP environment variable `KUMA_EXPERIMENTAL_KDS_DELTA_ENABLED` doesn't exist anymore.

+### Deprecation of `yes/no` values for annotation switches

+The value `yes` and `no` are deprecated when specifying boolean values for switches based on pod annotations, the support for these values will be removed in a future release.
+These values were not documented, so they are not expected to be widely used.

+Please use `true` and `false` as replacements; some boolean switches also support `enabled` and `disabled`.
+Please check the documentation for the specific annotation for correct replacements.

 ## Upgrade to `2.8.x`

 ### MeshFaultInjection responseBandwidth.limit